GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 Import Data Sets
 ----------------

-If your program needs to import any of the six recognized data types (data table, grid, image, CPT, PostScript, or text table) you will use the GMT_Read_Data_ or GMT_Read_VirtualFile_ functions.
+If your program needs to import any of the five recognized data types (data table, grid, image, CPT, or PostScript) you will use the GMT_Read_Data_ or GMT_Read_VirtualFile_ functions.
 The former is typically used when reading from files, streams (e.g., ``stdin``), or an open file handle, while the latter is only used to read from memory.
-Because of the similarities of these six import functions we use an generic form that covers all of them.
+Because of the similarities of these five import functions we use an generic form that covers all of them.

 All input functions takes a parameter called ``mode``.
 The ``mode``